akshay8887/Cricket-World-Cup-Data-Analysis/README.md

-- An Excel sheet containing various data around the cricket world cup 2019 and imported it into Power BI desktop.
+- This Project revolves around 3 datasets one containing information about batters, another one about Bowlers, and 3rd one containing the ODI match results
-- Used Power Query to remove unwanted columns and published it into Power BI.
+- I used Power Query to remove unwanted columns and published them in Power BI.
 - Analyzed Key Performance Indicators such as Runs and the no. of teams participated in the event.